You are hereHome | It’s Another Banner Year at the Cape Hatteras National Seashore!

 Some predicted doom for Hatteras seashore tourism, but instead the rule has been a great success, with peak tourism numbers and record-breaking sea turtle nest counts!

 Today, Cape Hatteras continues to thrive.
-In 2013, sea turtles broke the previous year’s record by laying 254 nests, and tourism numbers during the nesting season stayed strong.
+In 2015, sea turtles at Cape Hatters National Seashore shattered their previous record with an incredible 289 nests, and tourism numbers during the nesting season stayed strong.

 Those are numbers everyone should be able to get behind.